haoxiongliu/OpenRLHF/README.md

 <span>[ English | <a href="README_zh.md">中文</a> | <a href="README_ja.md">日本語</a> ]</span>

+By Haoxiong Liu: This version of OpenRLHF is integrated with a Lean server for high-performance RL training for LLM provers.

 OpenRLHF is the first easy-to-use, high-performance open-source RLHF framework built on Ray, vLLM, ZeRO-3 and HuggingFace Transformers, designed to make RLHF training simple and accessible:

 - **Distributed Architecture with Ray**